21 Ways to Reduce Bounce Rate on Your Website

 47% of consumers expect a web page to load in 2 seconds or less. - Kissmetrics

-One of the easiest ways to speed up your website is to implement a Content Delivery Network (CDN).
+One of the easiest ways to speed up your website is to implement a content delivery network (CDN).
 A CDN will cache copies of your assets on edge servers around the globe and deliver them at lightning fast speeds to your users.
 It doesn’t matter how fast your web host is, they will never be able to get past the latency issue when it comes to physical distance.
 After deploying a CDN, KeyCDN saw latency drop by over 73% around the globe.
-KeyCDN has a free trial and offers 250GB free traffic upon signup.
+KeyCDN has a free trial.

 Besides implementing a CDN, we also recommend going through your website and optimizing it for the best performance.
 We have written a lot of in-depth guides on this that should help point you in the right direction: